gohugoio/hugo/content/templates/partials.md

 The `if` statement skips the initialization of the Disqus comment injection when you are running on `localhost`.

-You can then reference then render your custom analytics partial template as follows:
+You can then render your custom Disqus partial template as follows:

 ```golang
 {{ partial "disqus.html" . }}